 1. Get Started

-Arizona's Request to Speak system allows you to leave public comments and sign up to speak at committee meetings.
-You can also 👍👎🏼 bills at any time through the legislative process from My Bill Positions.
+Your voice matters!
+The Arizona Legislatures's Request to Speak system allows you to leave public comments and sign up to speak at committee meetings.
+You can also thumbs up or down 👍👎🏼 bills at any time through the legislative process from My Bill Positions.

 The first step of starting an Arizona Request To Speak account can only be completed at the Arizona Capitol Building.

 Our volunteers are happy to save you a trip, start an account for you, and send you your credentials.
 Click the button below to sign up to take EASY ACTION.
 Add to contacts: firstname.lastname@example.org and email@example.com